fspxnky/fspxnky.github.io/content/Settingupvulnlab.md

 - TommyBoy
 - Sar

 The machine mentioned above will only show black screen upon booting up when i installed it in my proxmox.
-I initially thought that i did something wrong. **DO NOT WORRY.
+I initially thought that i did something wrong. **DO NOT WORRY**.
 THE MACHINE IS WORKING.
-JUST VERIFY IT BY EITHER MANUALLY SCANNING THE NETWORK OR CHECK YOUR DHCP LEASE IN THE ROUTER**
+JUST VERIFY IT BY EITHER MANUALLY SCANNING THE NETWORK OR CHECK YOUR DHCP LEASE IN THE ROUTER.

 ### Troubleshooting: Cannot Boot